Website icon Xpert.Digital

 1. Automation and standardization as a foundation

-A key step in reducing errors is to first standardize processes and then largely automate them.
-AI-supported systems are able to carry out repetitive processes independently, thereby drastically minimizing human errors - such as typos, calculation inaccuracies or incorrect data entries.
-By consistently adhering to specified standards, these systems ensure that deviations are minimized.
-An experienced production manager once emphasized: “If we had known earlier how reliably AI helps in everyday life, we would have integrated this technology into our processes much sooner.”
+An essential step towards reducing errors is to first standardize processes and then largely automate.
+AI-supported systems are able to carry out repetitive processes independently, which drastically minimized human errors-such as typing errors, calculating vacancies or incorrect data input.
+By consistently compliance with specified standards, these systems ensure that deviations are minimized.
+An experienced production manager once emphasized: "If we had known in the past how reliable AI helps in everyday life, we would have integrated this technology much more into our processes."

 Based on large amounts of data, AI applications can identify exactly which process steps are prone to errors.
 This enables companies to adapt predefined standards so that sources of error are nipped in the bud.
 The continuous improvement of processes is therefore not a one-off project, but rather an ongoing process in which the AI continues to learn.